fuse-open/docs/articles/basics/installation-and-quickstart.md

 ## Starting a new project

-To open Fuse, double click the the Fuse icon.
-On macOS it is located in the "Applications" folder.
-If you are on Windows, it can be located in the start menu.
+To open Fuse X, double click the the **fuse X** icon.
+On macOS it is located in the *Applications* folder.
+If you are on Windows, it can be located in the *Start Menu*.

 <blockquote class="callout-info">

-You can also start Fuse by running `fuse` from terminal on macOS or command prompt on Windows.
+You can also start Fuse X by running `fuse` from terminal on macOS or command prompt on Windows.

 </blockquote>

-When opening Fuse, the first thing you'll see is the dashboard:
+When opening Fuse X, the first thing you'll see is the dashboard:

 ![image of dashboard](../../media/installation_quickstart/fusedashboard.png)